-Jason Haycock is an associate in the firm’s San Francisco office.
+Jason Haycock is a partner in the firm’s San Francisco office.
 He focuses on complex litigation matters, including cases involving patent infringement, environmental contamination, and commercial disputes.
 He has experience in all phases of litigation, including drafting pleadings, facilitating discovery, drafting and arguing dispositive motions, and participating in pre-trial and trial.
 He has litigated in both federal and state courts, and has experience litigating in the U.S. International Trade Commission.

 Jason’s specific trial experience includes conducting direct examination, cross-examination, and oral argument.
 He also has deposition experience, preparing a number of key witnesses and expert witnesses.